VirtualVidhya/content-website/content/webdev/js/exercises/func-cumulative.md

 #### Q5. _(Adv.)_

-Write a JavaScript function to generate a random number within a range (start, end).
+Write a JavaScript function to generate a random number within a given custom range (start, end).

 ---